adrizos/PL_coolify/README.md

 # PL_coolify

 PL_coolify is a Chrome extension that replaces text mentions of several popular scripting language names with "Haskell".
-I hope the program language kids at CMU find this entertaining.
+I hope the program language theory kids at CMU find this entertaining.

 ## How to install